VOLTTRON/volttron/docs/source/core_services/security/Known-Hosts-File.rst

     {
         "@": "FSG7LHhy3v8tdNz3gK35G6-oxUcyln54pYRKu5fBJzU",
         "127.0.0.1:22916": "FSG7LHhy3v8tdNz3gK35G6-oxUcyln54pYRKu5fBJzU",
+        "127.0.0.2:22916": "FSG7LHhy3v8tdNz3gK35G6-oxUcyln54pYRKu5fBJzU",
+        "127.0.0.1:12345": "FSG7LHhy3v8tdNz3gK35G6-oxUcyln54pYRKu5fBJzU",
         "192.168.0.42:22916": "uhjbCUm3kT5QWj5Py9w0XZ7c1p6EP8pdo4Hq4dNEIiQ"
     }

-The first two entries are for the local platform.
+The first four entries are for the local platform.
 (They were automatically added when the platform started.)
-The first entry with the ``@`` key is for IPC connections, and the second entry with the ``127.0.0.1:22916`` key is for TCP connections.
-The last entry was added in the `Saving a Server Key`_ section.
+The first entry with the ``@`` key is for IPC connections, and the entries with the ``127.0.0.*`` keys are for local TCP connections.
+Note that a single VOLTTRON platform can bind to multiple TCP addresses, and each address will be automatically added to the known-hosts file.
+The last entry is for a remote VOLTTRON platform.
+(It was added in the `Saving a Server Key`_ section.)